Royal Jelly Benefits

 There are many other conditions that royal jelly is used to treat.
 Some uses were discovered inadvertently, while researchers were exploring its usefulness in a different area.
 That is how the link to red blood cells was found.
 It had been known for years that this supplement could improve the body’s processing of sugar but, during a six-month study that included regular testing of the blood, there was an unexpected result.
 Subjects also showed an increase in red blood cell production, but this finding needs more research to confirm it.

 Male infertility is a problem with which royal jelly is believed to be useful, but its still unclear how.
 Although it can increase testosterone, there is more to infertility than hormone deficiency.
-Research has found that this supplement can improve sexual desire and sperm mobility, but findings on its effect with sperm counts haven’t given meaningful results yet.
+Research has found that this supplement may improve sexual desire and sperm mobility, but findings on its effect with sperm counts haven’t given meaningful results yet.
 This work is promising, so far, but what is needed in this case seems to be more study to find the best dose at which all three of these infertility issues are addressed.